norahal2003/Glotfile-analyzer/README.md

 ## What is a Polyglot File?

 A polyglot file is a file that conforms to more than one file format at the same time.
 For example, a single file can be opened as a PNG image, played as an MP4 video, read as a PDF document, and extracted as a ZIP archive — all without modification.
 This tool lets you both **create** and **analyze** such files with a clean graphical interface.
+And this is the website https://www.glotfiles.dev/ for make glotfile.

 ---

 ## Features

-###  Analyze and Extract
+###  Analyze & Extract
 - Load any file and automatically detect all hidden formats inside it
 - Detects: PNG, JPEG, GIF, WebP, ICO, PDF, MP4, AVI, MKV, ZIP, RAR, 7z, MP3, WAV
 - Displays offset position, file size, and format type for each detected layer